OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 ## Errors are expected

-Many compilation errors are expected, because OpenSilver currently only supports a subset of Silverlight functionality, so manual work should be expected.
+Some compilation errors are expected, because OpenSilver currently supports a (fairly large) subset of Silverlight functionality, so manual work should be expected.
 This guide provides tips and guidance to fix those compilation errors.

 ## Use compiler directives to not break the original Silverlight application